 2322 S. Kinnickinnic Ave., (414) 294-4400

 The Highbury Pub in Bay View isn't anything like your typical American sports bar.
 It's a place that emphasizes soccer, a sport in which comes fourth on the American popularity scale behind football, baseball and basketball.
-It's a place where passionate soccer fans can go and watch the latest game, sometimes very early in the morning.
+But it's number one at The Highbury where passionate soccer fans can go and watch the latest game, sometimes very early in the morning.
+Beer for breakfast: the best possible to the day!

 Izzy Hops Swig & Nosh